jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/amd.md

 ### Known Issues And Limitations On Linux

-Please refer to [this section](/docs/general/administration/hardware-acceleration/known-issues#linux) for known issues and limitations
+Please refer to [this section](/docs/general/administration/hardware-acceleration/known-issues#linux) for known issues and limitations.

 ### Configure On Linux Host